Joxroxagain/adidas-bot/README.md

 :white_check_mark: Auto checkout for any shoe besides yeezys

-:red_check_mark: Auto checkout for yeezys
+:no_entry: Auto checkout for yeezys

 :white_check_mark: Auto carting for non splash shoes